listerreg/storm/README.md

 ## Code first

 If we will compile the STORM library with the `DB_INIT` flag (`make dbinit`) then the library will take responsibility for creating the database file if it doesn't exist and for updating database schema where necessary.
-> **NOTE 1:** it won't create directories if the path to the database file include some.
+> **NOTE 1:** it won't create directories if the path to the database file includes some.
 They need to be present already.
 > **NOTE 2:** tables with the same name and a different schema will be dropped!